sitegeist/Sitegeist.ChitChat/README.md

 ChitChat generates pseudo random texts that can be used in styleguide props.
 The texts are generated uniquely for each insertion point (fusion path) using pseudo random numbers.

-The styleguide only specifies that a headline follows by two paragraphs and a list is needed. **No need to copy amd past the same lorem ipsum texts over and over again!**
+The styleguide only specifies that a headline follows by two paragraphs and a list is needed. **No need to copy and paste the same lorem ipsum texts over and over again!**

 ```neosfusion